 Some zip programs allow you to password protect your zipped files.
 If someone has sent you a protected zip folder, then yes, you will need the password to open the files.

 In most cases, however, people do not password protect their zip files.
 So most of the time, unzipping a folder should be pretty easy.

 You can zip your files and send them to your coworkers and clients.
 You can even password protect them if you want.
 But not even a password is fool-proof in protecting your privacy.
 If you’re dealing with sensitive documents, from financial records to legal documents, you need a more secure option.

 eFileCabinet is that secure option.

 eFileCabinet’s secure sharing allows you to send documents through a portal with bank-grade encryption.
 Send documents of any size to anyone with the peace of mind that no one will get their hands on those documents unless they’re supposed to.

-Schedule a free demonstration today to learn more about how eFileCabinet keeps your documents safe and compliant!
+Chat with us today and learn more about how eFileCabinet can keep your documents safe and compliant!